foca13/AIDL_2019_project/README.md

 ## Introduction

-In this project we implemented a face detection and recognition neural networks The project was divided in two parts: a face detection part, in which given any picture with people (...) the network is able to detect the faces
+In this project we implemented a face detection and recognition neural networks.
+The goal of this project was to implement a system that, given The project was divided in two parts: a face detection part, in which given any picture with people (...) the network is able to detect the faces

-In the first part we tested and compared two facial detection algorithms using two different datasets, In the second part of the project, we splitted the group individually and each member of the group had to implement a siamese network with two VGG
+In the first part we tested and compared two facial detection algorithms using two different datasets, In the second part of the project, we implemented a siamese network with two VGGs

 ## Development

 ### Face detection

-In the first part of the project we
+#### Datasets

+We used two different datasets:

 | Dataset | Num. of photos | Num. of faces |             Split              |
 |---------|----------------|---------------|--------------------------------|